-The Registrar's Office serves as the official depository for all academic records, undergraduate and graduate.
+The Registrar's Office serves as the official custodian for all academic records, undergraduate and graduate.
 In maintaining the academic record, the Office seeks to insure accuracy, completeness, and confidentiality.
-Specific responsibilities assigned to the Registrar's Office include the following: plan and implement registration for classes; compile and maintain the academic record; provide both official and unofficial transcripts of the academic record to students, appropriate persons, and agencies; certify enrollment status at the University; process official withdrawals from the University; determine residency status for the purpose of tuition; plan and manage the University's Fall Convocation Ceremony; plan and manage the University's commencement ceremonies held at the end of the fall and spring semesters; receive, process, and track applications for graduation at the undergraduate level; and process former students who wish to re-enroll.
-In addition to those responsibilities, the Registrar's Office is also formally involved in the consultation, development, and implementation of effective and secure electronic solutions to all problems which require access to and the use of student data.
+Specific responsibilities assigned to the Registrar's Office include the following: plan and implement registration for classes; compile and maintain the academic record; provide both official and unofficial transcripts of the academic record to students and appropriate third parties; certify enrollment at the University; process official withdrawals from the University; plan and manage the University's commencement ceremonies held at the end of the fall and spring semesters; receive, process, and track applications for graduation at the undergraduate level; and process readmission applications for former students wishing to re-enroll at the university.
+In addition to those responsibilities, the Registrar's Office is also formally involved in the consultation, development, and implementation of effective and secure electronic solutions requiring access to and/or the use of student data.